Interview Nerves: How To Cope With Anxiety About Your Interview Or Assessment Centre

 Stop worrying!
 Download a 12-step assessment day cheatsheet & be perfectly prepared.

-I’ve written lots of in-depth articles which give you expert advice and guidance as well as practice tests, examples and exercise samples.
-(I’ve also written a full section on psychometric testing which is generally a huge area of concern – for a lot of candidates it is the primary cause of their interview nerves.)
+We’ve written lots of in-depth articles which give you expert advice and guidance as well as practice tests, examples and exercise samples.
+(We’ve also written a full section on psychometric testing which is generally a huge area of concern – for a lot of candidates it is the primary cause of their interview nerves.)
 Here’s a few links to get you started:

 - An Introduction To An Assessment Centre (A must-read)